All Collections

 ⚠️ Emojis and special characters not showing

-1. Service providers and local operators have their restrictions which we cannot control, therefore our recommendation is not to use special characters and emojis in your text messages.
-However, if you'll decide to use emojis, you can simply copy&paste them.
+1. Service providers and local operators have restrictions that we cannot control, therefore, our recommendation is not to use special characters and emojis in your text messages.
+However, if you decide to use emojis, you can simply copy and paste them.

-2. We allow using accents in your text messages, however as soon as the message leaves Omnisend, it can be filtered and cleaned by the service provider and later, by the local operators that deliver the message.
+2. We allow the use of accents in your text messages, however, as soon as the message leaves Omnisend, it can be filtered and cleaned by the service provider and, later, by the local operators that deliver the message.

 ⚠️ Phone number not collected from Abandoned cart on Shopify